echtejosh/tool-bot/README.md

 # @chocolate
-A server management bot for Discord.
-Featuring advanced moderation tools, audio playback features, real-time weather tracking, and server logging.
+A simple yet solid Discord bot.

 ## Features

-- Event-driven architecture
 - User-friendly setup
 - Docker compatibility
 - Database support with Mongoose
-- Modular command and event Implementation
+- Modular command and event implementation

 ## Installation
 Make sure you have the required dependencies needed to run Mocha.
 See [here](https://discordjs.guide/preparations/) for more information.